Engin-Boot/capture-behavior-of-a-visit-counter-sriyasrini23/needs-facilities.md

   When the week ends

-  Then a graph with visitor count per day is included in the reoprt
+  Then a graph with visitors per day is included in the reoprt

 Scenario: Alert when seating capacity is full